quangnd159/thatieltsguide/content/en/docs/introduction/updates.md

 🔃 Note that sometimes you need to refresh a page (`ctrl R` or `cmd R` on Mac) to see new changes.

+- June 2022
+  - Added keywords for easier lookup.
+You can type `compare` to find structures for comparison.
+You can also type multiple keywords, such as `compare trend`.
 - April 2022
   - Added more content about percentages
   - Added plotlyjs to draw charts (see a sample below)